go-critic/go-critic/docs/overview.md

 better to return them by value rather than modyfing them by pointer.
 <a name="rangeExprCopy-ref"></a>
 ## rangeExprCopy
-Detects expensive copies of `for` loop range expressionsSuggests to use pointer to array to avoid the copy using `&` on range expression.
+Detects expensive copies of `for` loop range expressions.

+Suggests to use pointer to array to avoid the copy using `&` on range expression.

 **Before:**
 ```go